 Of course, it had become easy to overlook such political incongruities.
 Nozick certainly did.
 If his libertarianism had gained a joie de vivre, it had done so by diluting its original raison d’être.
 Students should read Max Weber or Karl Marx, he contended in Philosophical Explanations, not because these authors provided insights into how society functioned.
 On the contrary, these political theorists were notable because their books are part of the ‘long list of human accomplishment, striving, and excellence’.
 Capital (1867-94) was a model of what hard work could achieve, not a book about how hard work is.

 The same standard applied to Nozick’s own work.
 ‘The libertarian position I once propounded now seems to me seriously inadequate,’ he announced in The Examined Life.
 From here on out, he would apply his libertarianism inwardly, focusing on the cultivation of his self rather than the destruction of the state.
 While this admission shocked admirers of Anarchy, State, and Utopia, it was a logical outgrowth of the author’s intellectual development.
 After all, this was the man who had declared that attempting to convince others of your views – the modus operandi of politics – was a ‘philosophically pointless task’.
 For Nozick, libertarianism had ceased to be an ideology.
-It had become a lifestyle, one that was not better or worse than any other – at least, not arguably so.Make a donation
+It had become a lifestyle, one that was not better or worse than any other – at least, not arguably so.Support Aeon: make a one-off donation